NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 ~~~

 This command will save all staged files to your branch and log the commit
-with some (hopefully descriptive) message.
-You can now, at a later point in
+with some (hopefully descriptive) message (if you omit the `-m` flag and the
+message it'll bring up your text editor of choice so that you can type one).
-time return to this code state if you so choose.
-Note that the files are only
+After running this command your code's state is saved; however, the files are
-saved to your current branch, they are not saved to any other branch yet (other
+only saved to your current branch, they are not saved to any other branch
-branch notably including the master branch).
+(other branch notably including the master branch) or repo yet.

 At some point you'll want to move your feature to another repo.
 Typically this
 other repo is the original repo you cloned.
 Because we are now attempting to
 partially synchronize two repos, there's a lot of possibilities for how we want
 to do this.
 In an effort to keep this simple, we note that 99.9% of the time,
-using the GitHub workflow laid out below we want to only synchronize a branch
+using the GitHub workflow laid out below we want to synchronize a single branch
 of each repo.
-Moreover we want to synchronize the same branch of both repo.
+Moreover we want to synchronize the same branch (that is we
+typically will not be directly merging into master as explained below).
+For
-For simplicity we assume our current repo is on the branch we currently want to
+simplicity we assume our current repo is on the branch we currently want to
-synchronize (if you're not `git checkout branch_to_synch`) and we all changed
+synchronize (if you're not `git checkout <branch_to_synch>`) and all changed
-versioned files have been committed.
-Before we can synchronize, we have to
+files have been committed.
+Before we can synchronize, we have to make sure we
-make sure we have all of the changes on the original repo's branch (if the
+have all of the changes on the original repo's branch (if the original repo
-original repo doesn't have this branch yet, *i.e.* your commit will make it,
+doesn't have this branch yet, *i.e.* your commit will make it, skip this step;
-skip this step; as with most things Git will yell at you if you attempt to
+as with most things Git will yell at you if you attempt to synchronize with a
-synchronize with a non-existent branch).
-The command to "pull" the other
+non-existent branch or if that branch is ahead of yours).
+The command to "pull"
-branch's changes is:
+the other branch's changes is:

 ~~~.git
 git pull origin <branch_name>
 ~~~

-`origin` is an alias Git automatically defines for you which points to the
+`origin` is an alias Git automatically defines for you, which points to the
 original repo you cloned (obviously change origin if you're not synchronizing
-with the original repo).  `branch_name` is the name of your current branch
+with the original repo).  `branch_name` should be both the name of your current
-and the one you are attempting to synchronize.
+branch and the name of the other repo's branch.
 It is possible for conflicts to
 occur at this point, so it's worth discussing them now.
 Git's pretty good about
-merging contributions from multiple developers.
-Nevertheless conflicts occur.
+merging contributions from multiple developers automatically.
+Nevertheless
-If during a merge a conflict does occur, you'll have to correct it manually.
-To
+conflicts do occur.
+If during a merge a conflict does occur, you'll have to
-do this take note of the conflicting files (if you forget you can get the list
+correct it manually.
+To do this take note of the conflicting files (if you
-again by running `git status`).
-For each file you'll need to fix all conflicts
+forget you can get the list again by running `git status`).
+For each file
-contained within it.
-Git will fence-off the conflicting lines of code by
+you'll need to fix all conflicts contained within it.
+Within the file, Git
+will add three delimiters.
+The conflicting lines of code will start with
-`<<<<<<< HEAD` and `>>>>>>> branch_name` delimiters.
-In between these
+`<<<<<<< HEAD` and end with `>>>>>>> branch_name` delimiters.
+In between
-delimiters will be a third delimiter, `=======`.
-Relative to `=======` the top
-half will be your current changes, the bottom half will be the changes for the
+these delimiters `=======` will separate your changes (top half) from the
+other repo's changes (bottom half).
+To fix the conflict, you'll need to delete
-original repo.
-You'll need to delete the delimiters and fix the code.
-Once
+the delimiters and manually merge the changes.
+Once you've done that you
-you've done that you stage and commit the file.
-Finally, once all conflicts
+stage and then commit the file.
+Finally, once all conflicts are fixed (if any
-are fixed (if any existed) you "push" your changes:
+existed) you "push" your changes to the other repo:

 ~~~.git
 git push origin <branch_name>